Oblate School of Theology

-The Oblate School of Theology is a Catholic graduate school for theological studies in San Antonio, Texas.
+Oblate School of Theology is a Catholic graduate school for theological studies and spirituality in San Antonio, Texas.
 It was founded in 1903 by the Missionary Oblates of Mary Immaculate.
-Dr. Scott Woodward has served as its president since October 2020.
+Louis Studer, OMI, has served as its president since July 2024.

+Oblate is home to three institutes: the Sankofa Institute for African American Pastoral Leadership, the Pastoral Formation Institute, and the Institute for the Study of Contemporary Spirituality.
+The school offers the only fully-funded, ATS-accredited PhD in Christian Spirituality in the United States, founded by Ronald Rolheiser.